ncshy/Linux-Investigations/investigate_stack/README.md

     1137:	8b 55 fc             	mov    -0x4(%rbp),%edx
     113a:	8b 45 f8             	mov    -0x8(%rbp),%eax
 ```
-The two arguments are copied from the register onto the stack.
+The two arguments are copied from the register(edi and esi) onto the stack. <br>
 From stack they are copied onto 2 registers(edx and eax) which will be used for arithmetic instruction

 ```